tomcam/least-github-pages/docs/markdown-links.md

 ### Root directory

 For the purposes of these illustrations, we'll call `/docs` the root directory.
-If you're used to Git projects or directory structure you may be puzzled because you might think of `/`, which is technically the parent directory to `/docs`, as the root.
-But remember, GitHub Pages prefers your repos to start in `/docs` because typically the actual `/` root is reserved for code.
+If you're used to Git projects or directory structure you may be puzzled because you might think of `/` as root.
+GitHub Pages prefers your documentation to start in `/docs` because typically the actual `/` root is reserved for code.

 ### Subdirectory

 In the above illustration, `tutorial` is a subdirectory of `/docs`.
 So are the `assets` and `reference` directories.
 You might think of them as child folders or child directories, which is fine.
-The normally terminology is subdirectory, though.
+The normal terminology is subdirectory, though.

 Depending on context, you might see these directories called `/assets`, `/reference`, or `/tutorial`.